-For many smaller businesses, making decisions about advertising can be difficult.
-Especially if you have a persistent advertising sales rep on the telephone trying to flog you, what may seem to be, a bargain / not to be missed deal.
+For many smaller businesses, making decisions about advertising can be difficult, especially if you have a persistent advertising sales rep on the telephone trying to flog you, what may seem to be, a bargain / deal not to be missed.
 Before you fall for the crafty salesperson’s charm, there are a few things you should always consider first.
-So take a breath ask them to send you information via email and politely put down the phone so that you could assess the opportunity objectively.
+So take a breath, ask them to send you information via email, and politely put down the phone so that you can assess the opportunity objectively.

-If the last minute deal is from a trusted publication that you advertise with regularly then it’s is definitely worth considering, in this article I’ll focus on publications that you have not recently (or never) used.
+If the last minute deal is from a trusted publication that you advertise with regularly then it’s definitely worth considering.
+In this article I’ll focus on publications that you have not recently (or never) used.